LearnOnDemandSystems/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 -   Other kinds of content, such as static web pages, PowerPoint presentations and so on.

 The IDL v2 platform can provide the user with an introduction that appears first, in the lab instructions when the user launches a lab.
 The introductory page can contain the objectives or goals that the user will achieve and a scenario that provides contextual information to assist the user to gain a deeper understanding of the lab.
-Upon lab launch, the introductory content should be displayed in the lab instructions, separated from the next page, using Markdown syntax.This is not a requirement of the lab if the lab author does not want to use an introduction in the lab.
+Upon lab launch, the introductory content should be displayed in the lab instructions, separated from the next page, using [Markdown Syntax](#Markdown-syntax).This is not a requirement of the lab if the lab author does not want to use an introduction in the lab.

 ## Lab Instructions